zaritskylab/metalspy/README.md

 python classifier_4_metal_yeo_johnson.py
 ```

-## Slurn job execution
+## Slurm job execution
-Slurm job defintions can be found in `./sbtach/*.batch`.
+Slurm job definitions can be found in `./sbtach/*.batch`.
 And they can be executed by running the corresponding shell script

 # Figures
 Each pipeline creates a results directory in `./results`.
-And these resuls are analysed in `figures.ipynb`.
+And these results are analysed in `figures.ipynb`.